Lifelong Professional Learning is Essential

 I was in session three of a series this week with about 30 teachers continuing our learning about cooperative learning strategies.
 These sessions, both our time and any related costs, are paid for by our employer and for teachers by their union.
 However, if each individual did not invest substantially more time learning, both as job embedded and on their personal time, they could not possibly gain the benefits these strategies provide.
 As the facilitator reminded us, it takes 10 years or 10000 hours to become an expert at something.
 We won't accomplish that through a few workshops, it takes hard work and an ongoing time commitment.
 The teachers involved in this series who will benefit most are those who invest the time to make the strategies part of their professional practice.
 I’ve been practicing these new strategies with my own staff – it takes a lot of time to become comfortable with new skills and you have to embrace the possibility of failure.
 By the way, anyone who believes teaching is a simple profession should spend some time with teachers learning about good pedagogy and watch them as practitioners.
 I used to naively believe that teaching was a fairly straightforward profession.
 Learning along side and observing teachers has been an eye opener for me with respect to the complexity of the teaching profession!

 It worries me when I hear about teachers who struggle to turn on a laptop computer or with basic concepts and uses of computers and digital tools and services.
 Sure, tablets like the iPad make "computing" simpler and more learnable but they don't replace a laptop, certainly not for an information worker like a teacher.
 I read recently a blog post written by a teacher, advocating that we are becoming 3:1, 3 devices (laptop, tablet, smartphone) per person.
-I would tend to agree, for information workers as each device has it's What have I done!?own strengths with some overlap.
+I would tend to agree, for information workers as each device has it's own strengths with some overlap.
 Professionals such as teachers need to become more comfortable learning new tools and adapting their practice along the way.
 Being able to easily move amongst a laptop, tablet, and smartphone is becoming an essential skill for professionals.
 Teachers need to take responsibility for investing time to learn the new tools viewed as valuable for them and their students.
 Professionals must be willing to adapt their way of working as new tools and options materialize.

 Chris Wejr through his recent post about teacher training talks about these expectations for new entrants to the teaching profession.
 Supporting my argument here, he states that “we should have an expectation that teachers should be able to use technology not as a separate course but as a way in which students learn” and more importantly, “[t]echnology should not be something that stops in teacher training programs”.
 I completely agree and add that this must be a lifelong expectation.
 Technology is completely changing our world.
 Charles Leadbetter stated recently during a conference session that “you don't learn to swim standing on the side of the pool”.
 Teachers need to “get into the pool” with their students and continuously try, learn, fail, and succeed with new tools and options that support learning and teaching.

 My employer and those I serve (teachers, students, principals, my staff, managers, executives, Board members) expect me, a professional, to be continuously immersed in learning and improving my knowledge and skills.
-My relevance and value to them and to our mission as an organization, would be fleeting if it were not for my iStock_000005304585XSmallcontinuous learning.
+My relevance and value to them and to our mission as an organization, would be fleeting if it were not for my continuous learning.
 I accomplish this through having a mind that is open to learning, being self-directed, curious, and willing to try and fail, until I get it.
 This I believe is a key mindset for any professional.
 Your expertise and value, learned during your “training” as a professional has a very limited shelf life in a world of rapid technology driven change.
 Your value to your clients, to your students, depends on you having a lifelong self-directed, own-your-learning, orientation to professional learning!

 Comments